How to Create a DIY Hat Wall at Home for Next to Nothing

-The more random the hats look, the better.
+The more random the hats look on this DIY hat wall, the better.
 Don’t feel the need to be symmetrical and go for a perfect grid.
 If the hats are of different sizes, it’ll look weird in a grid form.
 So opt for a random configuration instead.
 It will look mountains better.

 You also want to ensure there’s a bit of room between each hat; about 10cm.
 You want each one to have a little breathing space.

 Carefully consider your colourway.
 In this Home Solution by Metricon show home, the colour palette was quite neutral, so we kept the hats in a similar colour story.
 You always want to ensure the colours in your home are consistent throughout.

 If you had a coloured hat you wanted to add into this arrangement, introduce a piece of decor underneath it in the same tone to tie the hat into the rest of the room.